Planned Parenthood sues Idaho over abortion pill restrictions

-SALMON, Idaho (Reuters) - Planned Parenthood on Tuesday sued Idaho in federal court alleging two new laws unconstitutionally restrict access to abortions in the state by women seeking prescriptions via medical teleconference appointments for pills to end their pregnancies.
+SALMON, Idaho, Dec 1 (Reuters) - Planned Parenthood on Tuesday sued Idaho in federal court alleging two new laws unconstitutionally restrict access to abortions in the state by women seeking prescriptions via medical teleconference appointments for pills to end their pregnancies.

 The measures were approved earlier this year by Idaho’s Republican-led legislature and signed into law by Governor C.L.
 “Butch” Otter, also a Republican.
 The laws, bar physicians from using telemedicine to prescribe drugs for a medication abortion and require doctors to examine in person women seeking pills that terminate pregnancies.
 Physicians who violate the statutes could be charged with crimes or lose their medical licenses.